 The Greenest Ways to Dry Your Clothes

 Choose a lower energy dryer.
-Both gas and electric dryers use electricity to turn the drum which rotates the clothes, but they differ in terms of the energy source that supplies the actual drying heat.
-Gas dryers are more energy efficient and thus cheaper to operate than most electric models.
-However, the former come with a higher purchase price plus an additional charge if you need to install a gas hookup to your laundry room.
-Recently developedelectric dryers with condensers or heat pumps may consume less energy than their more traditional counterparts, which expel moisture via a venting system.
+Both gas and electric dryers use electricity to turn the drum which rotates your clothes, but they differ in terms of the energy source for the actual drying heat.
+Gas dryers are more energy efficient and thus cheaper to run than most electric ones.
+However, gas models come with a higher purchase price plus an additional charge if you need to install a gas hookup to your laundry room.
+New electric dryers with condensers or heat pumps may consume less energy than their more traditional counterparts, which expel moisture via a venting system.
 Before purchasing a new machine, check labels and compare energy consumption figures.

-Set up your dryer in the optimal environment.
-Your dryer will be able to perform its best if you do not place it in an unheated area, such as a basement.
-You should ensure that the machine’s location is dry and well ventilated, too.
-If you have a venting model, vent it to the outdoors.
+Station your dryer in the optimal environment.
+Find a savvy handyman to set up your dryer in the right spot.
+Your dryer will be able to perform its best if it's not placed in an unheated area, such as a basement.
+The machine’s location should be dry and well ventilated, too.
+If you own a venting model, have it vented it to the outdoors.

 Keep your dryer clean.
 Regular cleaning of the lint screen removes dust – a fire hazard – and lowers your machine’s energy consumption by 30 percent.
 In addition, you will need to scrub the screen monthly to remove film buildup if you use dryer sheets, although you may prefer to switch to greener reusable dryer balls of rubber or felted wool.
 The vent hose should be cleaned occasionally as well.